ceedee666/opensap_python_intro/exercises/week_0/0.2/exercise.md

 the code.
 Now all tests should be passed.

 # Request comment
+---

-If you want to, just give it a try and request a comment so that your fellow leaners can reply.
+If you want to, just give it a try and request a comment so that your fellow learners can reply.
 Simply add a statement.
 Then click on your name in the upper right corner and check your request.